Cynthia Boll: Seeing the Human Story in a Changing World

 Then I thought, Alright, maybe physiotherapy.
 I studied it for a year — until I realized I really don’t like touching people.
 (Laughs.)
 It’s not ideal for a physiotherapist!

 So I pivoted again.
-I trained to be a flight attendant with KLM because I loved the idea of seeing the world.
-But that didn’t work out either — I wasn’t great at following orders or working in strict teams.
-After that, I tried a one-year commercial marketing course, then an economics and business study, and eventually became a teacher of economics and bookkeeping at a high-school level.
+I tried a one-year commercial marketing course, then an economics and business study, and eventually became a teacher of economics and bookkeeping at a high-school level.

 HM: That’s quite a list of careers before photography!